Diocese of Steubenville: 1990 to present

-On January 28, 1992, Auxiliary Bishop Gilbert Sheldon of the Diocese of Cleveland was appointed bishop of the Diocese of Steubenville by Pope John Paul II.
+In 1992, Auxiliary Bishop Gilbert Sheldon of the Diocese of Cleveland was appointed bishop of the Diocese of Steubenville by Pope John Paul II.
 Sheldon retired in 2002, to be replaced by Reverend R. Daniel Conlon of the Archdiocese of Cincinnati.

 In 2007, Conlon announced that the diocese planned to construct a new Triumph of the Cross Cathedral in Steubenville.
-Under the plan, the diocese would combine six parishes in the city (Holy Name Cathedral, Holy Rosary, St. Pius X, St. Anthony's, St. Stanislaus, and Servants of Christ the King) into a centrally-located cathedral parish to better accommodate the decreased number of parishioners and priests.
+Under the plan, the diocese would combine six parishes in the city (Holy Name Cathedral, Holy Rosary, St. Pius X, St. Anthony's, St. Stanislaus, and Servants of Christ the King) into a centrally located cathedral parish to better accommodate the decreased number of parishioners and priests.
 The six parishes closed in 2008.
-However, after raising $8.5 million, Conlon shelved his plan in November 2011, saying that it was far too risky to incur the construction debt.
+However, after raising $8.5 million, Conlon shelved his plan in 2011, saying that it was far too risky to incur the construction debt.

-Pope Benedict XVI name Conlon as bishop of the Diocese of Joliet in 2011 and replaced him in Steubenville with Reverend Jeffrey Monforton of the Archdiocese of Detroit.
+Pope Benedict XVI named Conlon as bishop of the Diocese of Joliet in 2011 and replaced him in Steubenville with Reverend Jeffrey Monforton of the Archdiocese of Detroit.

-In June 2013, Monforton,announced that the diocese would retain the current cathedral and renovate it.
+In June 2013, Monforton announced that the diocese would retain the current cathedral and renovate it.
 His plan included upgraded technology to allow broadcast of masses and other events, installing security systems to allow 24-hour visitation and restoring the towers that had been were removed in a 1957 renovation.
 Monforton added that, whenever possible, the diocese would employ local residents and firms to perform work.
-The diocese would also work with nearby Holy Trinity Greek Orthodox Church and the Public Library of Steubenville and Jefferson County to revitalize the neighborhood.
+The diocese would also work with Holy Trinity Greek Orthodox Church, the Public Library of Steubenville and Jefferson County to revitalize the neighborhood.

 In 2017, the diocese embarked on a year of re-consecration to the Immaculate Heart of Mary, patroness of the diocese.
 The diocese formed an 18-person ad hoc task force to ascertain the present pastoral needs of the diocese.
 A survey was also shared with all the priests and parishioners.

 In May 2018, the diocese discovered that its financial department had been misallocating funds from employee paychecks since 2004.
 Monforton started a forensic audit of the diocesan finances dating back to 2004.
-As a result of the audit. the diocese was forced to pay $3.5 million in employee taxes.
-The diocese was forced to suspend its plans to renovate Holy Name Cathedral.
-Following austerity measures, the diocese balanced its financial standing.
+As a result of the audit, the diocese was forced to pay $3.5 million in employee taxes.
+This new financial liability forced the diocese to suspend plans to renovate Holy Name Cathedral.
+Following the enactment of austerity measures, the diocese balanced its financial standing.
 Vicar General Kurt Kemo resigned from his church positions; he was later convicted of felony theft, having stolen over $289,000 from the diocese.

-In October 2022, the diocese announced that the Vatican was considering a merger of the diocese with the Diocese of Columbus.
-A month later, the plan was put on hold.
+In October 2022, the diocese announced that the Vatican was considering merging it with the Diocese of Columbus.
+A month later, after receiving significant negative feedback within the Diocese of Steubenville, Monforton announced that the proposal was on hold.

+In September 2023, Pope Francis appointed Jeffrey M. Monforton as auxiliary bishop of Detroit, transferring him from the Diocese of Steubenville.
+Paul J. Bradley, bishop emeritus of Kalamazoo, was appointed apostolic administrator of Steubenville.